Display formats

 The display format feature allows you to select between some numeric and duration formatting styles for a higher customization of your displayed value.

-Currently, display formats can only be set for Custom smart number fields or in the expert mode for Templates returning a number.
+Currently, display formats can only be set for Custom number formula and Templates returning a number.

 When no option is selected, the default format is automatically set to unformatted.